vikasmalik22/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

----
+I used a class Windows to store the rectangles where the cars were detected during each frame of the video using find_cars().
+The code for this is contained under the section titled "Windows Class to store the rectangles where the cars were detected during each frame".
+This class stores all the detections for each frame and keep only the last 10 frames of the video.
+Detections are stored in the class using add_win() and keeps only last 10 frames.
+Then we use these last 10 frames and perform heatmap, threshold and labels on them combined instead of doing on each frame individually.
+I used the threshold value for the heatmap is set to 1 + len(win_pos)//2.
+I found this value through experiments running video for few frames and checking the result.

+The code for the pipeline processing of the image processing is contained in section titled "Combining all together in Pipeline function to process Image".

+Additionally, I also created a heatmap of the frames which is combined together with the final output and the code for the same is contained in the same section.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The main problem was to find the classifier with apporpriate parameters which have good detection accuracy.
+It took some time to find the right parameters for the classifier which have high accuracy and also takes least execution time.
+I found the combination of HOG, spatial binning and Histogram of colors give good and accurate results.

+The sliding window method is expensive, it took 13-14 mins to process video of 50 seconds.
+For a real-time application, we need an optimized solution like parallel processing.

+The ideal solution would be to have a very high accuracy classifier which makes prediction in no time and without the need to use previous detections.
+This kind of real-time solution would require large computing power and parallel processing.

+The pipeline is trained only to detect car and non-car images on the dataset provided which would not be sufficient to detect vehicles not present in that dataset.

+The pipeline can most likely fail where there are small window scales because they produce more false positives.
+The oncoming cars are the issue in this case and also distant cars.

+I think given the time, I would want to use the neural network approach to detect the cars.